getsolus/help-center-docs/software/samba/en.md

 - Supports Samba usershare functionality
 - Enables sharing of *$HOME* folders (manual user account activation needed)
-- Is set up as a standalone server which participates in the default MS Windows workgroup named WORKGROUP
+- Is set up as a standalone server using the SMB2.10 protocol and up (>= Win 7)
+- Advertises itself via *Avahi* aka *Apple Bonjour* / *mDNS* / *zeroconf*
 - Disables sharing of printers via Samba (use IPP via CUPS instead)
 - Allows access only from RFC 1918 private network addresses

+As of Samba 4.7.x, Solus disables the old, deprecated and insecure original SMB1/CIFS protocol by default.

+For more information on this choice, please visit http://aka.ms/stopusingsmb1

 ### How to start/stop Samba